 The message was sent back to the Minister of the Interior, Hon.
-Dr. Roche, who list for Winnipeg on Friday night to take part in the Manitoha campaign, and a copy was also sent at once to Premier Borden here.
-Hon.
-C. J. Loherly, Minister of Justice, is now also acting in the capacity of head of the Interior Department.
-It is expected that the question will be taken up in Cabinet Council on Monday if more reassuring advices are not received in the meantime.
+Dr. Roche, who left for Winnipeg on Roche, who left for Winnipeg on Friday night to take part in the Man-Friday night to take part in the Man-itoba campaign, and a copy was also sent at once to Premier Borden here.
+Hon, C. J. Doherty, Minister of Jus-tice, is now also acting in the capa-city of nead of the Interior Depart-ment.
+It is expected that the ques-tion will be taken up in Cabinet Council on Monday if more reassur-ing advices are not received in the meantime.